WICG/navigation-api/README.md

 Regardless of whether the navigation gets converted or not, calling `appHistory.navigate()` in this form will clear any future entries in the joint session history.
 (This includes entries coming from frame navigations, or cross-origin entries: so, it can have an impact beyond just the `appHistory.entries` list.)

-`appHistory.update` also takes a `replace` option, which indicates that it will replace the current history entry in a similar manner to `location.replace()`.
+`appHistory.navigate()` also takes a `replace` option, which indicates that it will replace the current history entry in a similar manner to `location.replace()`.
 It is used as follows:

 ```js
 // Performs a navigation to the given URL, but replace the current history entry